 We use data to monitor and measure the impact of our collective efforts and I am delighted to be sharing these community-driven indicators in a revised and updated set of Data Dashboards and relating Fast Fact sheets very soon.

 THE LEGACY OF GO GOLDFIELDS EXTENDS BEYOND THE HAPPENINGS OF ONE YEAR.

 I have been delighted to hear of the impact of the ‘Short Flix Festival’ in 2018 on a number of inspiring young people in the shire.
 Participants have progressed their creative journeys, and reaped the rewards of their hard work, with some winning prestigious national awards for the films created in this initiative.
 Building on the skills learned through expert mentorship many of the participants are engaged in further studies in media and sound engineering and some have gone on to gain entry into University this year.
-Look out for our follow-up blog with these participants in the coming months.

 I recently visited Bealiba Primary School where students were each presented with copies of the book they had created, titled ‘Benjamin in Bealiba’ funded by Go Goldfields as part of our arts and literacy agendas under our pubic art ‘Story Seats’ project.
 Their pride was visible and the book will act as a memento of the project and more importantly, as an inspiration for what they can do in the future.

 Succession planning is underway and we look forward to working closely with catalytic change clusters from our local area to find sustainable futures for these kinds of initiatives and others.